 Shall record minutes on internal meetings as appointed by the Executive Secretary, President, or Vice President.

-Shall carry out other duties designated by the Executive Secretary, President and Vice President
+Shall carry out other duties designated by the Executive Secretary, President and Vice President.

 Shall monitor the utilization of information sharing resources amongst central staff members.